zhilinwang/trie/README.md

 trie
 ====

-simple java version of trie.
+This is a java implementation of Trie and AC algorithms.

+Tire is used to construct goto structure.